MishalFayez/MishalFayez/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on OSIT

 - 🌱 I’m currently Managing ERP project

 - 👯 I’m looking to collaborate on building impactful apps

-- 💬 Ask me about SAAS, ERP, Web Dev, Django and Odoo
+- 💬 Ask me about Saas, ERP, Web Dev, Django and Odoo

 - ⚡ Fun fact: I am a curious person who loves to learn
 <!--
 **MishalFayez/MishalFayez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.